-We used a non-public data set containing unstained and stained tissue whole slides image (WSI) pairs.
+We used a public data set containing unstained and stained tissue whole slides image (WSI) pairs \cite{khan2023effect} available at \footnote{https://doi.org/10.23729/9ddc2fc5-9bdb-404c-be07-c9c9540a32de}.
 These are essentially ultra high resolution gigapixel images, and virtually staining the unstained tissue WSIs is a highly non-trivial task.
 Pre-clinical murine prostate tissue samples were prepared at the University of Eastern Finland, Kuopio.
 Material used was surplus tissue from previous studies \citep{latonen2017vivo, valkonen2017analysis} where all animal experimentation and care procedures were carried out in accordance with guidelines and regulations of the national Animal Experiment Board of Finland, and were approved by the board of laboratory animal work of the State Provincial Offices of South Finland (licence number ESAVI/6271/04.10.03/2011).
 The tissue samples were first scanned without staining.
 This was followed by hematoxylin and eosin (H\&E) staining of the unstained tissue samples, and then the stained samples were scanned again.
 The samples were scanned using Thunder Imager 3D Tissue slide scanner (Leica Microsystems, Wetzlar, Germany) equipped with DMC2900 camera at 40X magnification level with a pixel size of 0.353µm.
 Total of 17 WSI pairs were included in the data set each with resolution of approximately $40\text{k} \times 40\text{k}$ from which $9$ were used for training, $1$ for validation, and $7$ for testing.

-Inputs and labels were coarsely registered and the alignment seems superficially good.
-However, upon a closer inspection clear misalignments are present.